revolution-messaging/wordpress-inbed-all/README.md

 Go to your Wufoo form manager (wufoo.com), then to Code -> Embed under the form you'd like to embed and grab the "Wordpress Shortcode" tag.

+With the least set of options:

+    [wufoo username="walker" formhash="z1uj6kvm1qkq3zz"]

+Or with more:

     [wufoo username="walker" formhash="z1uj6kvm1qkq3zz" autoresize="true" height="606" header="show" ssl="true"]

 ###### Options